Theatre Film and Television

-We offer postgraduate students a wide range of options for independent study, from one-year taught degrees to three-year doctoral programmes.
-Our outward-looking, multi-disciplinary research activities are based on high-quality, challenging and flexible graduate programmes.
+We offer postgraduate research students a wide range of options for independent study, from one-year taught degrees to three-year doctoral programmes.
+In both Theatre Studies and Film and Television Studies, our outward-looking, multi-disciplinary research activities are based on high-quality, challenging and flexible graduate programmes.
 In undertaking such a programme, you will be joining a thriving and vibrant postgraduate community.

 We welcome students from a variety of backgrounds, working on areas of specialist interest using methods from the arts, humanities and social sciences, including, where appropriate, research through practice.